CameronCSS/SQL-Queries/Khan Academy Advanced SQL/README.md

 # Khan Academy: Advanced SQL Queries - Challenges

-#### Queries begin with basic concepts and progress to more complex topics as we progress.
+#### Queries begin with basic concepts and advance to more complex topics as we progress.
 ##### _*Feel free to scroll to the bottom for the most advanced queries from this course_

 ---